Modification of Spousal Maintenance

 DRL 248 provides that maintenance will terminate upon the former spouses remarriage.
 This is non discretionary and the termination of maintenance is required.

-DRL 248 also allows the termination of maintenance at the court's discretion if it is shown that the former spouse is habitually living with someone else and holding themselves out to be their spouse.
+DRL 248 allows the termination of maintenance at the court's discretion if it is shown that the former spouse is habitually living with someone else and holding themselves out to be their spouse.